-Natural gas has been produced commercially
+Natural gas has been produced commercially in New Zealand since 1959.

-in New Zealand since 1959.
-Before then all gas sold in New Zealand came from coal.
 There are 6 main natural gas fields in New Zealand.

 Another 12 smaller onshore fields also produce gas.